Skip to main content

 Review of 'Little Women'

-What a breathtaking beauty Saoirse Ronan is!
-Firstly, her first name is pronounced 'Ser-Sha'...just like inertia.
+Little Women (2019) — Movie Review by Sachit Murthy Little Women (2019) — Movie Review What a breathtaking beauty Saoirse Ronan is!
+Firstly, her first name is pronounced 'Ser-Sha'... just like inertia.
 Secondly, according to me, she is the most beautiful face to grace the silver screen since Madhubala.
-Coming to the film itself, Little Women is not a movie.
-It is a poem written on a lazy day by the beach.
-It is a plethora of emotions bundled into a lovely flower bouquet.
-The story is quite simple.
-Four sisters and their lives, and how love finds and leaves them.
-But it's the manner of the story telling that leaves one spell bound.
-This movie should have got at least one Oscar, and that of the best actress...but that's me:) If you want to uplift your mood, go watch this!
+Coming to the film itself, Little Women is not just a movie — it is a poem written on a lazy day by the beach, a plethora of emotions bundled into a lovely flower bouquet.
+The story is deceptively simple: four sisters navigating love, ambition, and loss.
+Yet, it is the manner of storytelling, the delicate weaving of past and present, that leaves one spellbound.
+Characters and Performances Saoirse Ronan shines as Jo March, embodying ambition, vulnerability, and relentless curiosity.
+Florence Pugh as Amy March delivers a layered performance, showing the character's growth from a ...